 Are there any age restrictions to be a volunteer in South Africa?

 In order to join as a childcare volunteer in South Africa, you need to be at least 18 on the program start date.
-Generally, the average age range of volunteers is 18-25.
+Typically in South Africa we find 70% of PMGY volunteers are aged between 18-22 years old.

 When should I apply to be a childcare volunteer in South Africa?